jogobella00/account-manager/README.md

 building docker image and deploying it into my repository on Docker Hub.
 <br>You can access it via this [link](https://hub.docker.com/repository/docker/jogobella00/account-manager)
-or download you can run this image on you machine with docker installed, by typing **docker run jogobella00/account-manager:latest** in your terminal.
+or download you can run this image on you machine with docker installed, by typing **docker run -p 8080:8080 jogobella00/account-manager:latest** in your terminal.